Your Stories, Support Resources & More

 “We ended up spending 19 days in SCBU with Jasper, which included Christmas Day.
 We did not expect the amazing, kind and useful presents from Little Miracles at all, and it made the hugest difference to what was a pretty grim day for us.
 I was absolutely blown away and in tears.
 Such unexpected generosity at such a vulnerable time… I’ll remember that forever.”

 “Receiving your thoughtful gift pack today brought a tear to our eyes.
-It was truly heartwarming to see the care and consideration put into every detail, including the te reo Māori milestone cards, which deeply resonate with our values and culture.
+It was truly heartwarming to see the care and consideration put into every detail, including the Te Reo Māori milestone cards, which deeply resonate with our values and culture.
 Your kindness has brought a ray of light into our lives during a time of uncertainty, and for that, we are forever grateful.”

 “Thank you so much for granting us the six breast feeding pillows.
 They have been so well received and well utilised.
 Many thanks once again from all of us in Hawkes Bay”